linroger/Finance-Notes-and-Marginalia/International Finance/Bridgewater/Bridgewater Articles/War Economies An Overview.md

 	   - France decided to determine German reparations independently and threatened to seize German assets,  particularly productive ones like the Ruhr coal mines,  if Germany defaulted.
 	   - Instead of a potential moratorium,  Germany faced the prospect of paying France whatever it deemed appropriate or risking sustained occupation of valuable territory.
 	1. **Impact on International Loan Plans**
-	   - An international committee,  led by American financier [[WSJ-Excerpts From the Lehman Report|J.P.
-Morgan]],  Jr.,  had been exploring the possibility of extending Germany a gold loan to rebuild its economy and ease external debt burdens.
+	   - An international committee,  led by American financier [J.P.
+Morgan](../../../Financial%20Markets%20and%20Institutions/III.%20Liquidity%20of%20Assets/Class%209-%20Bailouts%20and%20Bank%20Failures/Articles/WSJ-Excerpts%20From%20the%20Lehman%20Report.md),  Jr.,  had been exploring the possibility of extending Germany a gold loan to rebuild its economy and ease external debt burdens.
 	   - This loan was contingent on progress towards a reparation moratorium,  as repayment would be unlikely without it.
 	   - Following the French declaration,  the loan committee concluded that extending credit to Germany was impossible.
 	1. **Assassination of Foreign Minister Walter Rathenau**